CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Adding a configuration page
 ===========================

-Another feature of Spyder plugins is that they can have configurable options that appear in the Spyder preferences window.
+Another feature of Spyder plugins is that they can have configurable options that appear in the Spyder Preferences window.
 In this section, we will present how to use these options using our plugin as an example.

 Defining the configuration defaults